Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval

 \section{Introduction}

-Given textual descriptions as queries, text-based person retrieval~\cite{li2017person} is to retrieve images of individuals from a large database, which is different from the conventional image-based person re-identification (Re-ID)~\cite{sun2024invisible, book, he2021transreid, wang2022nformer} and the coarse-grained image-text retrieval~\cite{lei2022loopitr, miech2021thinking, sun2021lightningdot}.
-Compared to image-based person re-identification, text-based retrieval offers a convenient and intuitive interaction of describing the attributes of individuals due to the accessibility of textual information.
-In contrast to the general cross-modal retrieval, text-based person retrieval emphasizes retrieving images of individuals with finer details.
+Given textual descriptions as queries, text-based person retrieval~\cite{li2017person} is to retrieve images of individuals from a large database, which is different from conventional image-based person re-identification (Re-ID)~\cite{book} and coarse-grained image-text retrieval~\cite{lei2022loopitr}.
+Compared to image-based person re-identification, text-based retrieval offers a convenient and intuitive interaction for describing individual attributes due to the accessibility of textual information.
+In contrast to general cross-modal retrieval, text-based person retrieval focuses on retrieving images of individuals with finer details.
 Recently, text-based person retrieval has gained increasing attention across various domains, notably in public safety.
 Nevertheless, text-based person retrieval remains challenging due to the limited availability of data.
-As a cross-modal retrieval problem, existing pedestrian retrieval datasets typically collect images from pedestrian re-identification datasets and manually annotate the accompanying text descriptions.
+As a cross-modal retrieval problem~\cite{KE2024110481, LIU2023109636}, existing pedestrian retrieval datasets typically collect images from pedestrian re-identification datasets and manually annotate the accompanying text descriptions.
 This approach significantly restricts the collection of datasets.
-On one hand, due to privacy concerns ~\cite{ye2024secure} and the high costs of annotation, collecting adequate data to meet the requirements of deep learning models is difficult.
+On one hand, due to privacy concerns and the high costs of annotation, collecting adequate data to meet the requirements of deep learning models is difficult.
 On the other hand, manual annotation is laborious and inevitably introduces annotator bias.
 Recent studies have employed two strategies to tackle this issue.
-One line of approaches~\cite{shu2022see, jiang2023cross, bai2023rasa} involves utilizing models pre-trained on extensive large-scale image-text pair datasets, thereby leveraging the robust cross-modal alignment capabilities inherent in large-scale vision language models.
+One line of approaches~\cite{shu2022see, jiang2023cross, bai2023rasa} involves utilizing models pretrained on extensive large-scale image-text pair datasets, thereby leveraging the robust cross-modal alignment capabilities inherent in large-scale vision language models.